mauricioabreu/django-course/creating_a_project/README.md

 Where startproject is the command to create a project and news is the name of the project.

-For this course we are going to create a simple News portal.
+For this course we are going to create a simple project like [hackernews](https://news.ycombinator.com/).

 After executing the command above you can see that a structure of files and folders were created.
 Your structure should look like this: